v8-riscv/v8-riscv-ci/README.md

 GITHUB_TOKEN=<my-token>
 ```

 The webhook secret must match the value in the GitHub [webhooks settings](https://github.com/v8-riscv/v8/settings/hooks).
-The GitHub token can be a [personal access token](https://github.com/settings/tokens) that has the *repo:status* permissions for the v8-riscv/v8 repo.
+The GitHub token can be a [personal access token](https://github.com/settings/tokens) that has the *repo:status* permissions for the v8-riscv/v8 repo (to post statuses) and the *read:org* permission for the v8-riscv organization (to read organization members).

 Next, make any changes needed to the configuration in `config.json`.
-You'll need to add approvers to the list if nothing else.
-These should be the GitHub user names of people whose approval will trigger the CI job.

 ### Run the Server